 - Your surveyor will place all of the pegs ensuring that they are visible and easily located.

 - Your surveyor can now complete the Cadastral Survey Dataset, Title Plan and Survey Plan, to be lodged with LINZ.

 - At this stage your solicitor is also notified that they will soon be involved.

 19. Section 223 and 224(c) applications

-We will now apply for the Section 223 and 224(c) certifcates as required under the Resource Management Act for subdivisions.
+- Your surveyor will now apply for the Section 223 and 224(c) certificates as required under the RMA for subdivisions.

 20. Legal Documentation

-You will need to have your solicitor prepare the legal documents to be submitted to LOL for new titles to be issued.
-He will liase with your surveyor to make sure that the new titles are processed as quickly as possible.
+- Your solicitor will prepare the legal documents to be submitted to LINZ for new titles to be issued.
+They will liaise with your surveyor to make sure that the new titles are issued as quickly as possible.

 21. Titles issue